Istana Negara attempted shooting: Perpetrator

 It was found that the assailant used many identities and is currently under investigation.
 Later identification identified the assailant as a 24-year-old woman, who resided in Koja, North Jakarta.
 The assailant is a housewife.
 According to the local rukun tetangga head, the assailant is native to the neighborhood, but had been known to be a recluse from a young age.
 She lived there with her mother, husband, and two children, and all are known to be reclusive.
-Her husband was worked as employee of a private service bureau, while her extended family, including her older and younger brothers were mariners.
+Her husband has worked as employee of a private service bureau, while her extended family, including her older and younger brothers were mariners.
 She often organized closed majlis ta'lim (religious discussion and Qur'an recitation groups) in her house every night of Saturday inviting outsiders and not cooperated with local residents.
 For her majlis ta'lim group, she sometimes asked locals to join her group, but often through coercion.
-At time of the attack, her marriage currently on the way to be dissolute for unknown reason.
-Prior the attack, locals found her always crying for unknown reason after prayed in the mosques near her home.
-In aftermath of the attempted attack and the situation become known to public, the locals suspected that she was crying because she knew that she was all going to commit such attack and that she was reluctant to die.
+At time of the attack, her marriage currently was on the way to be dissolute for an unknown reason.
+Prior the attack, locals found her always crying out of an unknown reason after she prayed in the mosques near her home.
+In the aftermath of the attempted attack and as the situation become known to the public, the locals suspected that she was crying because she knew that she was all going to commit such an attack and that she was reluctant to die.

-Investigation uncovered that the assailant's motive was to meet Joko Widodo to state that the country is wrongfully existed, the state ideology Pancasila is wrong, and the only thing right is Islam and Islam should be used as the basis of the state.
-She, according to the Police, had received various dreams and visions of destruction, hell, and heaven, and that she would become a savior of the country if she committed the attack and "returned the country to its rightful, Islamic way."
+Investigation uncovered that the assailant's motive was to meet Joko Widodo in order to convince him that the country's ideology Pancasila was wrong, and the only thing right was Islam and Islam should be used as the basis of the state.
+According to the Police, she had received various dreams and visions of destruction, hell, and heaven, and that she would become a savior of the country if she committed the attack and "returned the country to its rightful, Islamic way."
 Later confession also revealed that the assailant also wanted to assassinate Joko Widodo.